CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 | Q2lpykI43ffs4PrRODZ/qncjUo3eyrRHc5T9yjJEwWY | ssh_host_ed25519_key.pub (ED25519) |
 | WH1Ag2OQtMPZb+hj3YeH9uVMMetXpCvyNUbsdk0Qcpk | ssh_host_rsa_key.pub (RSA)         |

-When logging into puhti.csc.fi for the first time after the RHEL8 upgrade, you will encounter a warning saying "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!".
+When logging into `puhti.csc.fi` for the first time after the RHEL8 upgrade, you will encounter a warning saying "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!".
-This is completely expected, and you do not need to worry about it.
+**This is completely expected, and you do not need to worry about it.**
-The warning will disappear if you remove puhti.csc.fi from your `known_hosts` file.
+The warning will disappear if you remove `puhti.csc.fi` from your `known_hosts` file.
-You can run the following command: `ssh-keygen -R puhti.csc.fi` or you can remove the offending line with your favourite text editor.
+You can run the following command: `ssh-keygen -R puhti.csc.fi` or you can remove the offending line with your favorite text editor.
 The warning message will print which line number is the problematic one.

-After removing the offending line, log in again as normal, check that the fingerprint that is offered by the server matches one of the above checksums, and type "yes" to continue connecting.
-After this you should be able to connect to puhti.csc.fi normally.
+After removing the offending line, login again as normal, check that the fingerprint that is offered by the server matches one of the above checksums, and type "yes" to continue connecting.
+After this you should be able to connect to `puhti.csc.fi` normally.

 ## Puhti web interface beta updated to release 10 24.8.2022